 What’s business casual for men

-Business casual remains unclear to many men.
+Business casual for men remains unclear to many people.
 Many still wonder what pants, slacks, jackets, or shirts are considered appropriate office wear.
 If you are one of those, you are in the right place.

 Like it or hate it, business casual attire means you won’t be required to wear traditional office wear.
 However, you’ll still have to give a professional or business-like impression.
 Well, that leaves you probably quite confused.
 Since what business casual dress code means is open to interpretation.